kyaso/py-v/README.md

 Please refer to the API documentation for more information: https://kyaso.github.io/py-v/.

+> [!TIP]
+> You can query the AI docs (see [Under the hood](#under-the-hood)) to get coding examples, and understand Py-V better!

 ---

 ## Under the hood

-This section is intended to explain how Py-V (and the language behind it) works internally. 🚧 I am still working on a proper documentation for Py-V, so currently there is no ETA on when this section will be finished.
+There are now AI generated docs at [DeepWiki](https://deepwiki.com/kyaso/py-v) or [Codewiki](https://codewiki.google/github.com/kyaso/py-v).
+They generate summaries of the main building blocks and architecture of Py-V. Also, there is a chat window through which you can directly query the docs.
+I've tried it, and it works reasonably well.

-On the other hand, you can have a look into the source code as I tried to reduce complexity as much as possible, so the code should be almost self-documenting (otherwise please let me know!).
+You can also have a look into the source code as I tried to reduce complexity as much as possible, so the code should be almost self-documenting (otherwise please let me know!).

 ### Source files